OguzPastirmaci/sc19/README.md

 # Demo: GPU enabled Kubernetes cluster running on Oracle Cloud Infrastructure and Microsoft Azure using the interconnect

+## 1. Running `nvidia-smi` on Kubernetes worker nodes

-1. Let's start with running a very simple pod that shows the output of the `nvidia-smi` command in our Kubernetes cluster.
+Let's start with running a very simple pod that shows the output of the `nvidia-smi` command in our Kubernetes cluster.

 ### Running `nvidia-smi` on OCI